tensorwerk/hangar-py/docs/faq.rst

 costs (I’ll refer to this as preserving data "integrity" from here).
-During our initial design of the system, we made the decision that preserving integrity comes above all other system parameters: including performance, disk size, complexity of the hangar core, and even features should we not be able to make them absolutely safe for the user.
-And to be honest, the very first versions of hangar were quite slow and difficult to use as a result of this.
+During our initial design of the system, we made the decision that preserving integrity comes above all other system parameters: including performance, disk size, complexity of the Hangar core, and even features should we not be able to make them absolutely safe for the user.
+And to be honest, the very first versions of Hangar were quite slow and difficult to use as a result of this.

-The initial versions of hangar (which we put together in ~2 weeks) had essentially most of the features we have today.
+The initial versions of Hangar (which we put together in ~2 weeks) had essentially most of the features we have today.
 We’ve improved the API, made things clearer, and added some visualization/reporting utilities, but not much has changed.
 Essentially the entire development effort has been addressing